 How to Change Brightness on Windows 11 Devices

-This guide explains how to change your screen brightness in Windows 11.
+This guide shows you how to adjust your screen brightness in Windows 11.

 Why Adjust Your Screen Brightness?